 Let’s take a glance at biomolecules and its chemical composition in living organisms.

 What is Biomolecule?

-All carbon-containing compounds (organic compounds) found in the living organisms are termed as biomolecules.
+Biomolecules are all the carbon-containing compounds (organic compounds) present in the living entities are.
 They are organic molecules present in living cells and are involved in the maintenance and metabolic processes of living organisms.